The Internet Shrine and Library for Pumpkins

 Fertilizers and Nutrients for Pumpkins

 Pumpkins are very heavy feeders.
-They thrive in the rich soil you have provided, with lots of manure and compost added yearly.
+They thrive in the rich soil you have provided, with lots of manure and compost added into the soil.
 They grow even bigger, when you add fertilizer into the equation.
 Determining what fertilizer to apply, and how often, can be cause many a gardener to roll their eyes.

 Confused over what fertilizers to apply, when, and how often?
 What do all these fertilizers do anyway?
 Do you know that the wrong fertilizers or over application can harm your plants?